Local-global questions for divisibility in commutative algebraic groups: Introduction

-The main purpose of this paper is to explain carefully the connection between those two problems and between the two groups that interpret their hypotheses in a cohomological context and give respectively the obstructions to the validity of the two local-global principles (one of them being a certain Tate-Shafarevich group).
-The relation between such groups was sometimes hinted in the literature, but never explained in details.
-We will also give a detailed overview of all the results about the two questions achieved since their formulation, with particular emphasis on the case of elliptic curves, where a recent answer to Problem 1 finally implied an answer to the mentioned Cassels' question, after decades since its formulation.
-The paper is structured as follows.
+In this paper we carefully explain the connection between these problems and between some groups that interpret the hypotheses of Problem \ref{prob1} and respectively Problem \ref{prob2} in a cohomological context (among them being some Tate-Shafarevich groups).
+The relation between these groups was sometimes hinted in the literature, but never explained in details.
+We will also give a comprehensive overview of all the results achieved for those questions, with particular emphasis on the case of elliptic curves.
+In fact, in this last case there is a recent answer to Problem 1 \cite{PRV2},\cite{PRV3} which implies an affirmative answer to the mentioned Cassels' question for every $p>( 3^{[k:\Q] /2} + 1 )^2$ over a number field $k\neq \QQ$ and for every $p\geq 5$ over $\QQ$ (see Theorem \ref{new}).
+This answer is best possible over $\QQ$.
+The way of deducing such an answer to Cassels' question (see Section \ref{sec_Tate}) has not been explicitly described in other papers.
+The answer itself for $k\neq \QQ$ has not been explicitly stated in other papers.
+When $k=\QQ$ it is instead mentioned in \cite{Cre2} as a consequence of \cite{PRV3}.